 Employing those on the spectrum did not come right away.
 It would take a year into my business for me to discover that those on the spectrum were a great fit for Blue-J. We now had a solid reputation of being a detail driven and consistent cleaning company.
 Internally, however, maintaining an employee base that would fulfill those qualities and clean to a process was becoming increasingly difficult.
 We had carved out our niche by primarily cleaning small offices.
 That’s when the epiphany came.
 Those on the spectrum had those attributes and so much more.
 The small office concept was perfect for them.
 That setting was less overwhelming and easier to manage.
 In the early part of 2014, Eric became Blue-J’s first employee on the spectrum.
 Eric would work his way up to team supervisor and “keeper of the keys” before leaving Blue-J in 2016 to relocate to South Carolina.
 Hiring Eric was a turning point and set the stage for how Blue-J would move forward.
 Today, Blue-J has an employee base of twelve.
 Five of these employees are on the spectrum.

 By intentional design, Blue-J was set up to be a duplicable cleaning company.
 I did not know how or what that would look like in the beginning.
-Over the course of five years I have developed a prototype that is now ready to be passed on to others to do what I have done.
+Over the course of seven years I have developed a prototype that is now ready to be passed on to others to do what I have done.
 I love being an entrepreneur.
 I am a supporter of small business.
 I am an encourager, a teacher and I love to help people.
 Passing on the Blue-J Idea is where my dream lies.
 Being able to partner with other Blue-J startups allows me the opportunity to utilize the talents and strengths I have been given.
 Together we become “more than cleaning company; we are a movement creating change in the marketplace”

 Thank you for joining the movement.